hoehermann/purple-presage/README.md

 When using the "Debug" configuration, the linker complains about mismatching configurations.
 The implications of this are unknown.

-#### Notes
+##### Notes

-On Windows, purple-presage must be built with MSVC. gcc (via MinGW or MSYS2) has a number of issues such as [incompatibility with recent rustc versions](https://github.com/rust-lang/rust/issues/112368) and not shipping libbcrypt by default.

-Needs a whooping 6 GB of disk space during build! 😳
+Needs a whooping 6 GB of disk space during build! 😳 And, depending on the amount of concurrenty, several gigabytes of RAM, too.